WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

     **NOTE**: The SD Card may need to be “activated.”
 Follow the directions provided by the tablet on activating the SD Card so files can be saved there.

-4. Tap SAVE to save the file.
+4. Tap **SAVE** to save the file.
 If you save it to the SD Card, it can be removed to share the file with others.

 Export the file to another application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To export the file and have another application immediately use it, such as in an email as an attachment, perform the following steps:

-1. On the Information window, tap the Share icon   to send the project file to another of the tablet’s applications.
+1. On the Information window, tap the **Share icon** (3 dots with lines between) to send the project file to another of the tablet’s applications.

 2. Wait while the files are processed.
 The program compiles a zip file containing the individual wav files for each chapter.